 Step 3: Link Your Account

-Once you have received your Blue Card account number, please submit this to the relevant attribute in Placements system we will need this to link you to UQ.
+Once you have received your Blue Card account number, please submit this to the designated attribute UQ - WWCC (Blue Card) Linking in InPlace.
+This step is essential for our team to facilitate the linkage of your card UQ.

 Step 4: Complete Blue Card Application